kuzzleio/kuzzle/src/lib/services/README.md

 Kuzzle use redis service for the cache engine notification.

-As an example, you may want to use the very same redis service to create an engine for caching user session purpose.
+As an example, you may want to reuse the redis service to create an engine for caching user session.

-You can see how elasticsearch service is already used in writeEngine and readEngine for this purpose in [index.js](./index.js).
+You can see how elasticsearch service is already used in both writeEngine and readEngine for this purpose in [index.js](./index.js).